-The formula assumes "rigid body collision" between the hammer and the pile in setting up the momentum transfer equation (Re (Eqn HH-2) in Appendix HH) as part of the derivation of the Hiley Formula.
+The formula assumes "rigid body collision" between the hammer and the pile in setting up the momentum transfer equation (Re (Eqn HJ-2) in Appendix HJ) as part of the derivation of the Hiley Formula.
 This assumes that every part of the pile is affected and moves with the same velocity after impact.
 This is obviously not valid as the pile is compressible and the error is significant for a long pile in which the pile and the hammer may separate (momentum transfer completed) before the impact "wave" can travel to the tip of the pile.
 As such, only a certain length of the pile (termed the "affected length") is affected during impact.
-The factor $(W_h + e^2(W_p + W_r))/(W_h + W_p + W_r)$ representing the percentage of energy remaining after impact, as derived in (Eqn HH-8) of Appendix HH, is an under-estimation of the factor and consequently lead to under-estimation of the pile capacity.
+The factor $\frac{W_h + e^2(W_p + W_r)}{W_h + (W_p + W_r)}$ representing the percentage of energy remaining after impact, as derived in (Eqn HJ-8) of Appendix HJ, is an energy remaining after impact, as derived in (Eqn HJ-8) of Appendix HJ, is an under-estimation of the factor and consequently lead to under-estimation of the pile capacity.